 Bulletproof Handyman

-What Can a Handyman Do in Kootenai, Idaho?
+What Can a Handyman Do Without a License in Kootenai, Idaho?

 Idaho does not issue a general “contractor license” for most general construction/handyman work, but it DOES require contractor registration with the Idaho Contractors Board for anyone acting as a contractor (residential or commercial) unless a narrow exemption applies.
 Separate state licenses are required for regulated trades like electrical and plumbing, and you still must pull permits where required by the local building department even if you’re “just a handyman.”
 In Kootenai (Bonner County), you should expect city business licensing (if operating in-city) plus county/state tax registration; trade work (electrical/plumbing/HVAC) is not covered by any handyman threshold.